Wednesday, December 16, 2020

 THE EXHIBITION

 Curator Marco Goldin has divided the exhibition into seven different sections, kicking it off with Van Gogh's The Painter on the Road to Tarascon as seen through the eyes of the artist, Francis Bacon (1909-1992).
-Then it weaves its way through Van Gogh's life by chronological order and by where he was based when he created his singular works of art.
+Then it weaves its way through Van Gogh's life in chronological order and where he was based when he created his singular works of art.
 By structuring the exhibition in this manner, we see Van Gogh grow as an artist, and the dramatic impact his environment had upon his work.

 Study for ‘Portrait of Van Gogh IV’(1957) Tate, London